stouffer/EvoGeoModules/manuscript/manuscript.md

 tremendous species diversity of both species and interactions characteristic of empirical communities have been inconclusive [@hemb14].

-In multi-species systems that typically span a large taxonomic range, coevolution is often measured as the matching between the phylogenies of two sets of interacting organisms [@desd02a;@lege02].
-This build on the century-old ideas that extant species interact in a way similar to the way their ancestors did [@fahr13].
-"Coevolved" systems should (i) have similar phylogenetic trees and (ii) species at matching positions in either trees should interact.
-It is not clear, however, how this idea relates to dynamics occurring at smaller scales [@pois15]: many ecological and evolutionary processes that occur locally are expected to blur the phylogenetic signal.
+Historically, coevolution in many-species systems that span a large taxonomic range is often quantified as the matching between the phylogenies of two sets of interacting organisms [@desd02a;@lege02].
+This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
+More explicitly, "coevolved" systems should (i) have similar phylogenetic trees and (ii) species at matching positions in either trees should interact.
+It is not clear, however, how this idea relates to dynamics occurring at smaller scales [@pois15]: indeed, many ecological and evolutionary processes that occur locally are expected to blur the phylogenetic signal.
 The spatial scales at which the different mechanisms involved are mostly incommensurable: coevolution is expressed within patches connected by gene-flow [@broc07c;@nuis03], whereas